ThrowTheSwitch/Ceedling/docs/CeedlingPacket.md

   Base paths to search for plugin subdirectories or extra Ruby functionality.

-  Regardless of setting, Ceedling separately maintains the load path for it built-in plugins.
+  Regardless of setting, Ceedling separately maintains the load path for its built-in plugins.

   **Default**: `[]` (empty)